Rondel M1 car-by-car histories

 Further information about the Rondel M1s would be gratefully received.
 Did you own one?
 Race one?
 Please email Allen at email@example.com if you can add anything.

 Driven by: Henri Pescarolo, Tim Schenken, Mike Rand, Ron Ignatowski, Randy Zimmer and Jim Del Russo.
-First race: Bryar Motorsports Park, 27 May 1974.
-Total of 28 recorded races.
+First race: Bryar Motorsport Park, 27 May 1974.
+Total of 29 recorded races.

 Driven by: Chris Meek, Tom Pryce and Vivien Candy.
 First race: Mallory Park (R1), 11 Mar 1973.
 Total of 7 recorded races.

-Driven by: Tim Schenken and Vern Schuppan.
+Driven by: Tim Schenken, Vern Schuppan and Peter Symonds.
 First race: Hockenheim (R2), 8 Apr 1973.
-Total of 8 recorded races.
+Total of 10 recorded races.

-The car used by Jody Scheckter as par of the Motul Rondel team at the first two F2 races of 1973.
+The car used by Jody Scheckter as part of the Motul Rondel team at the first two F2 races of 1973.
 In June, Titan Properties, the company owned by Chris Meek and Malcolm Wayne, sponsored this car for Tom Pryce to make his F2 debut for Motul Rondel.
 He drove it until Rouen in June, where he retired with a blown engine, but then had a new car, chassis 208, when he returned to F2 in August.
-This car is believed to have been sold via Fred Opert to the US and appears to have been the "ex-Pryce"/"ex-Scheckter" car of Chris O'Brien in Canada in 1974 and 1975.
-Then to Dean Lundgreen (Milwaukee, WI) 1976, when he scored eight points in Central Division Formula B, and 1977, when he scored 18 points and qualified for the Runoffs.
+Chassis 204 was sold at the end of the season via Fred Opert to Chris O'Brien (Ottawa, Ontario /Halifax, Nova Scotia) and raced in the Players Canadian Formula Atlantic series in 1974.
+O'Brien crashed the car at Mosport in July 1974 and it was rebuilt on a new monocoque in time for Sanair two weeks later.
+It was advertised in December 1974 as "ex-Scheckter" with spares that included a monocoque, presumably the one damaged at Mosport.
+O'Brien recalls that he sold the car back to Opert.
+Unknown in 1975, but to Dean Lundgreen (Milwaukee, WI) for 1976, when he scored eight points in Central Division Formula B, and 1977, when he scored 18 points and qualified for the Runoffs.
 To Ron Drew (Milwaukee, WI) and fitted with a Cosworth BDJ for Formula C in 1978 and 1979, then to Tim Joyce April 1980, then to Greg Dauterman (Fond du Lac, WI) February 1981 and used in Formula Continental up to June 1985.
 Dauterman sold it Bill Schley at Schley Motor Cars in Waukesha, Wisconsin, and from him it was sold to Jurg Dubler in Switzerland in January 1990.
 Then sold to Jody Scheckter in June 1999, and picked up by Kerry Adams who then looked after his cars.
 It has since been immaculately restored to original conditon, and is in the care of Sam Kendle of Kendle Adams Motorsport Limited at Scheckter's Laverstoke Park Farm in Hampshire.
 Still in the collection in November 2019.

-Driven by: Jody Scheckter, Tom Pryce, Dean Lundgreen, Ron Drew, Tim Joyce and Greg Dauterman.
+Driven by: Jody Scheckter, Tom Pryce, Chris O'Brien, Dean Lundgreen, Ron Drew, Tim Joyce and Greg Dauterman.
 First race: Hockenheim (R2), 8 Apr 1973.
-Total of 21 recorded races.
+Total of 33 recorded races.

 The car raced by Jean-Pierre Jaussaud for Motul Rondel in F2 in 1973, and believed to be the same car all season.
 Also raced by Tim Schenken at Karlskoga in August.
 Subsequent history unknown, but the car later raced by Iain McLaren was described as "ex-Jaussaud".